 How Long Do I Have to File a Lawsuit After My Electric Bike Accident?

-If you’ve lost a family member in a fatal electric bike accident in Clearwater, the statute of limitations is just two years.
-The clock begins to run the moment your family member dies, which may or may not be the same date as the accident.
+If you’ve lost a family member in a fatal electric bike accident in Clearwater, the statute of limitations is two years.
+The clock begins to run the moment your family member dies, which may or may not be the same date as the accident date.

 Schedule a Free Consultation With Our Clearwater Electric Bike Accident Lawyers

 Whether you were struck by a car while riding your bike or got hurt because your electric bike was defective, your injuries can be severe.
 You can count on the Clearwater electric bike accident lawyers at Roman Austin Personal Injury Lawyers to help you fight for the money you deserve.

 We stand up to insurance companies and tough defendants on behalf of our clients every day, and we help them win significant settlements and verdicts.